-"Big Ears" is a moderate descent technique, able to increase the sink rate to -3 a -4 m/s, and reduces the ground speed by 3 to 5 km/h.
+"Big Ears" is a moderate descent technique, able to increase the sink rate to -3 or -4 m/s and reduces the ground speed by 3 to 5 km/h.
 The angle of attack and effective wing-loading will also increase due to the smaller surface area of the wing.

-To perform the Big Ears manoeuvre, take the line 3A3 on each A-riser and simultaneously, smoothly pull them outward and downward.
+To perform the Big Ears manoeuvre, take outermost line on both A-risers as high as you can and simultaneously, smoothly pull them outward and downward.
 The wingtips will fold in.